interpss/DeepMachineLearning/README.md

 # TensorFlow Based Deep Machine Learning (ML) For Power System Analysis

-The purpose of this InterPSS project is to explore the possibility to apply the Deep Machine Learning (ML) approach to power system analysis.
+This project is for exploring the application of Deep Machine Learning (ML) to power system analysis.
 Google's [TensorFlow](https://www.tensorflow.org/) is used as the ML engine, while InterPSS is used to provide power system analysis/simulation model service: 1) to generate training data to train the neural network model; 2) provide service for checking model prediction accuracy.

 ## System Architecture

 ![architecture](https://github.com/interpss/DeepMachineLearning/blob/master/ipss.dml/doc/image/dmp_architecture.png)

-InterPSS ML system architecture is shown in the above figure.
+The project software system architecture is shown in the above figure.
 It includes the following three main components:

 * **Google [TensorFlow](https://www.tensorflow.org/) ML engine**